jupyterlab/jupyterlab/tutorial/extensions_user.md

 any of the JupyterLab commands, or by setting the `JUPYTERLAB_DIR` environment variable.
 If not specified, it will default to `<sys-prefix/share/jupyter/lab`, where `sys-prefix` is the site-specific directory prefix of the current Python environment.
+You can query the current application path using `jupyter lab path`.

 The `settings` directory contains `page_config.json` and `linked_packages.json` files.